FOR-TIMI/chatter/README.md

 </p>

 ## Support the project ⭐
 If you feel awesome and want to support us in a small way, please consider checking out our other projects, starring and sharing this repo!
-This helps us getting known and grow the community. 🙏

 ## Table of Contents
 - [Introduction](#introduction)